-Our cool little capital is known for its huge food scene.
-We may be a teeeeny bit biased, but we reckon we’ve got some of the best spots in the country.
+New Zealand's cool capital is known for its huge food scene.
+We may be a teeeeny bit biased, but we reckon it's got some of the best spots in the country.

 Whether you’re after cheap eats or something a little fancier, we have you covered with the 15 best Wellington restaurants.